openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Issued Credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the Credential.
 Cryptographic binding allows the Verifier to verify during the presentation of a Credential that the End-User presenting a Credential is the same End-User to whom that Credential was issued.
 For non-cryptographic type of binding and Credentials issued without any binding, see Implementation Considerations sections (#claim-based-binding) and (#no-binding).

-Note that claims in the Credential are usually about the End-User who possesses it, but can be about another entity.
+Note: claims in the Credential are usually about the End-User who possesses it, but can be about another entity.

 For cryptographic binding, the Client has the following options to provide cryptographic binding material for a requested Credential as defined in (#credential_request):